 Avian influenza (bird flu) is a disease of birds.
-The UK is currently free from bird flu, but there is a constant risk the disease may arrive and all poultry keepers should review their biosecurity, sign up for disease alerts and register their birds with APHA.
-Keepers are reminded that they must report any unexplained deaths or sickness to their vet.
+There is a constant risk the disease may arrive and all poultry keepers should review their biosecurity, sign up for disease alerts, and register their birds with APHA.
+Keepers must report any unexplained deaths or sickness to their vet.

-Read more about the current situation in the latest veterinary outbreak assessment.
+Read more about the current risks in our latest veterinary outbreak assessment.

 What to do if you keep poultry and captive birds

-If you keep poultry – whether that’s a few birds in your garden or a large commercial flock – you should take steps now to review your biosecurity, register your birds with APHA, sign up for disease alerts and report any sick birds.
+If you keep poultry – whether that’s a few birds in your garden or a large commercial flock – you must take steps now to review your biosecurity.
+You should also:

 Review your biosecurity

 Bird flu is spread by direct contact between birds and through contamination in the environment, for example in bird droppings.
 This means wild birds carrying the disease can infect domestic poultry, so the best way to reduce the risk of your poultry catching bird flu is to minimise chances for them to come into contact with wild birds or their droppings by practising good biosecurity.

 You must review your biosecurity measures now.
 This means reading government guidance on good biosecurity and taking action to:

 - minimise movement in and out of your bird enclosure